In conversation with More

 More: Hm.

 Gregory: Yes, even food is scarce in many places to this day.
-This is partly why the message of hope, even if it takes an apparent metamorphosis, resonates with so many of us.
+This is partly why the message of hope, even if it requires an apparent metamorphosis, resonates with so many of us.
 Modulating the behavior of the majority of our population with our historical and genetic past is a challenge.
 I understand.
-Institutions responsible for developing appropriate paradigms that shape and monitor minds are undoubtedly worth building more than anything else.
+Institutions responsible for developing appropriate paradigms to shape and monitor minds are undeniably crucial to establish.

 More: You certainly have more to say to me than Enough.
 How does it feel to be wasting your life on this?